 Step 1: biosignalsplux Firmware Requirements

 The SpO2 sensor requires a special firmware version in order to work with your biosignalsplux device.
-Visit the biosignalsplux Firmware page to download the necessary firmware and installation tools to confirm whether you are using the correct firmware or if a downgrade is necessary.
+Download the necessary firmware and installation tools here to confirm whether you are using the correct firmware or if a downgrade is necessary.

 Your device should appear with an orange biosignalsplux logo in the OpenSignals software, as seen below, if you have installed the compatible firmware version.